Local Clustering on Complex Graphs and Complex Hypergraphs: Local Clustering

 From Definition \ref{df: p(S)} to Definition \ref{df: volume of a set}, in the context of EDVW hypergraph, following the definitions on graphs, we re-define the volume of boundaries and vertex sets, which are crucial for local clustering.
-We show that our definitions have properties that are consistent with those on graphs.
+We show that our definitions have properties that are consistent with those of graphs.
 Given a vertex set $\cm{S} \subseteq \cm{V}$, we use $\bar{\cm{S}}$ to denote its \textit{complementary set}, where $\cm{S} \cup \bar{\cm{S}} = \cm{V}$ and $\cm{S} \cap \bar{\cm{S}} = \emptyset$.
-We have the following definition regarding the probability of a set.

 \begin{definition} (Probability of a set).
 For a distribution $p$ on the vertices such that $\forall v \in \cm{V}, p(v) \geq 0$ and $\sum_{v \in \cm{V}}p(v) = 1$, we denote